 Another reason for this circumstance is that contractor got a bad project management accounting.
 Unlike not completing the progressing invoice on time, which might not affect your overall revenue, bad project management could turn into unrecoverable losses.
 Let’s go through some bad practices following:

 Accept to pay vendors for work not completed.
-If contractor agree to pay his subcontractor $20,000 on 03/25/2020 for the window installation which can not be finished at the end of April, he has underbilled his customer in the period from 03/01/2020 to 03/31/2020.
-The reason is that he can not make invoice for the work that he has not completed yet.
+If the contractor agrees to pay his subcontractor $20,000 on 03/25/2020 for the window installation which can not be finished at the end of April, he has underbilled his customer in the period from 03/01/2020 to 03/31/2020.
+The reason is that he can not make an invoice for the work that he has not completed yet.

 Perform unsigned/unapproved Change Orders.
-Chang order is a giant construction industry bugaboo which could cause major problem if it does not perform properly.
-Without signing or approving, contractor could not be paid by customers.
-That means permanent, unrecoverable underbillings.
-The contractor spent money to complete the change order, but never get revenue to recover all cost for the Chang Orders.
+Chang order is a giant construction industry bugaboo that could cause major problems if it does not perform properly.
+Without signing or approval, a contractor could not be paid by customers.
+That means permanent, unrecoverable under billings.
+The contractor spent money to complete the change order, but never get revenue to recover all costs for the Chang Orders.

 Conclusion – Underbilling is not a good thing in common

-Construction companies need to work and communicate with their customers and accounting staff for planning, controlling and making decisions during the project.
-Keeping updated bills from your vendors and discussing with your customer whether you can create invoice and get paid on time.
-Make sure all of change orders you performed has been signed and approved.
+Construction companies need to work and communicate with their customers and accounting staff for planning, controlling, and making decisions during the project.
+Keeping updated bills from your vendors and discussing with your customer whether you can create invoices and get paid on time.
+Make sure all of the change orders you performed have been signed and approved.
 Sometimes, it is alright to underbill your customer.
 At the end of the project, ensure that you have no net under billings or overbills in excess of 2% of total revenue.

 If you need advice or services on any aspect of bookkeeping, accounting, and tax, our specialists are ready to help.
 Get in touch with us for a free quote.